B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Features selection}

 A higher number of features do not necessarily imply better results from the pattern recognition model.
 This is because features can positively or negatively impact the recognition process.
-For this purpose, feature selection techniques have been defined to identify and order the features by importance.
-Such techniques, starting from a training dataset, automatically select features that contribute most to the prediction accuracy.
-Moreover, the elimination of features reduces the time required for the training and the testing phases.
-The main benefits of feature selection techniques are: i) reduction of the overfitting by eliminating redundant data that consequently reduces also noise-related errors, ii) improvement of the accuracy, since misleading data are eliminated, and iii) reduction of the training time due to fewer data points~\cite{chandrashekar2014survey,bishop2006pattern}.\\
+For this purpose, feature selection techniques identify and order the features by importance.
+Starting from a training dataset, such techniques automatically select features that contribute most to the prediction accuracy, reducing the model's dependence on irrelevant features.
+Moreover, eliminating features reduces the time required for the training and testing phases.
+The main benefits of feature selection techniques are i) reduction of the overfitting by eliminating redundant data that consequently reduces also noise-related errors, ii) improvement of the accuracy since misleading data are eliminated, and iii) reduction of the training time due to fewer data points~\cite{chandrashekar2014survey,bishop2006pattern}.\\